readingcapital/readingcapital.github.io/volume-1/chapter-20-commentary.md

 ---

-[^1]: Note that this does not imply that the value of labour-power increases
+[^1]: This does not imply that the value of labour-power increases *because* a
-    *because* a worker produces more value.
+      worker produces more value.
 A side effect of producing more needed to maintain him/her value may be quicker deterioration of the worker which may imply that more money is needed.